aureyoboss/ArcadeFlashWeb/README.md

 Versions : command line (perfect for Arcade Cabinet) and GUI.

+With ArcadeFlashWeb it is therefore possible to play Flash in 2021! :tada:

 ## ToDoList
 * [x] Play SWF without installing Flash Player.
 * [x] Create GUI interface.